plainoldprogrammer/web-calculator/README.md

 # web-calculator
-A pure html and JavaScript web calculator.
+A pure HTML, CSS and JavaScript web calculator.